umbraco/organizer-guide/README.md

 - Getting in contact with other meetup organizers for doing a talk or exchanging ideas can be very helpful as well.

+- Go along to other local tech meetups.
+Even if not Umbraco, you may meet speakers who can share their experience with Umbraco community.

 - Get in touch with speakers who have given a talk at other meetups, maybe they could also present at yours, or via video call if located too far away from your city.

 - You are also invited to contribute by adding links to presentations or recordings of talks from your own meetup.